 It’s an engaging RTS on several fronts—so don’t be surprised if it prompts discussion and interest in history.

 The game has been copied and has spawned multiple sequels (which are all extremely playable; the latest version, released in 2016 is Civ VI) but for the money, nothing beats the original.

 Sim City is a sandbox strategy game that starts out simple but blossoms into a layered and complex game experience.
 The game teaches kids about city planning, topics of engineering, property zoning, and community operations.
 It’s considered one of the best simulations out there, and for country kids that haven’t yet had access to a big city, it can be not only a fun and educational experience, but an eye-opening one.

 Brain training games like BBA are intended to help kids and adults alike improve their memory and other cognitive abilities like computation, analysis, and identification.
 The game also allows for a player to compete with up to seven friends or family members to see who has the biggest brain.

 Each exercise or quiz takes about a minute to complete.
 Other brain games like BBA make for good family bonding time, so be sure to check them out.

 Again, video games do have benefits.
 We encourage parents to find positive ways to use them to motivate kids, as they can be effective educational tools as well as great ways to bond with children.

 If you want to take the gaming experience a step further, consider introducing your kids to the possibility of making their own.
-With courses in Roblox coding, Minecraft modding with Java, Fortnite camp, and other video game summer camps, there are plenty of options to align with your child’s interests.
+With online courses in Roblox coding, Minecraft modding with Java, and other video game courses for kids, there are plenty of options to align with your child’s interests.